-- Create low emission and pedestrianised zones within Thurrock - Implement surcharges for all large vehicles and HGVs that do not meet green criteria - both international (e.g. lorries coming from ports) and domestic
+- Create low emission and pedestrianised zones within Thurrock - Implement surcharges for all large vehicles and HGVs that do not meet green criteria both international (e.g. lorries coming from ports) and dorrestic dorffestic CO Energy & Industry

-- Support the recycling of heat produced in industrial processes to reduce business energy bills and benefit local communities - Commence roll-out of targeted district heat network projects led by Tri-LEP Strategic Energy Delivery Group and Greater South East Energy Hub
+- Support the recycling of heat produced in industrial processes to reduce business energy bills and benefit local communities - Commence roll-out of targeted district heat network projects led by Tri-LEP Strategic Energy Delivery Group and Greater South East Energy Hub expiry of planning permissions.
+Undertake low-regrets action to support the assessment and benchmarking of whole-life carbon in buildings with a view to informing the future policy framework